 Health Sector Management students are actively engaged at Fuqua and Duke beyond the classroom.
-In addition to their coursework, many HSM students choose to participate in a number of student organizations, project opportunities, or other extracurricular programs.
+In addition to their coursework, many HSM students choose to participate in health care-focused student organizations, project opportunities, and other extracurricular programs.

 The Health Sector Management (HSM) Fellows program institutionalizes a formal avenue for student input into HSM.
 These student representatives are passionate about HSM and represent the program when talking to prospective Fuqua students, current students, and alumni.
 They also focus on bridging the gap between the daytime and executive MBA students in HSM.
 Each year, the Fellows create an Annual Report, comprised of results from surveys and exit interviews with HSM students, as well as a Competitive Analysis, which will ensure continued excellence by keeping the Health Sector Management curriculum relevant and competitive with other leading business schools.

 Duke MBA Health Care Club (HCC)

 The Duke MBA Health Care Club (HCC) is a student-led club that helps educate members on career opportunities and industry trends throughout all facets of the health care sector.
 The club provides a forum for individuals to interact with industry professionals and alumni from prominent health care organizations.
 Learn more on the HCC website.

 Health Provider Association (HPA)

 The Health Provider Association (HPA) is a diversity organization at Fuqua dedicated to understanding and highlighting the importance of health care provider perspectives.
 Celebrating the interdependence between clinical health care providers and business leaders in the health care industry, HPA members are not solely health care providers, but rather a variety of individuals passionate about working more effectively with such health care providers.
 Their activities include community-building events within Fuqua and connecting Fuqua to the broader Duke clinical community, professional events around education and career preparation, and other events that facilitate their mission of showing an effective linkage between business and health care delivery.
 As a diversity organization, HPA is formally open to all students and partners within Fuqua, and informally open to broader Duke students who are studying or interested in becoming a health care provider.
 Learn more on the HPA website.

 Institute for health care Improvement (IHI)